GKA(LEGAL) - COMMUNITY RELATIONS: CONDUCT ON SCHOOL PREMISES

 - Parole officers while engaged in the actual discharge of the officer's duties;

 - Community supervision and corrections department officers while engaged in the actual discharge of the officer's duties;

 - An active judicial officer who is licensed to carry a handgun;

-- An honorably retired peace officer, qualified retired law enforcement officer, federal criminal investigator, or former reserve law enforcement officer who holds a certificate of proficiency and is carrying a photo identification verifying that the officer or investigator qualifies for this exception;
+- An honorably retired peace officer or other qualified retired law enforcement officer, as defined by 18 U.S.C.
+Section 926C, who holds a certificate of proficiency and is carrying a photo identification verifying that the officer qualifies for this exception;

 - The attorney general or a United States attorney, district attorney, criminal district attorney, county attorney, or municipal attorney who is licensed to carry a handgun;